A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Methodology

 \subsection{Markov Decision Process}

-A generic MDP consists of four components: state space $S$, action space $A$, reward function $r(s, a)$, and state transition probability $p\left(s^{\prime} \mid s, a\right)$.
-Specifically, for the PDPTW described earlier in this paper, these components are defined as follows:
+A generic MDP consists of four components: state space $\mathcal{S}$, action space $\mathcal{A}$, reward function $r(s, a)$, and state transition probability $p\left(s^{\prime} \mid s, a\right)$.
+Each agent takes action in the environment and receives a signal reward and the probability of going to the next state, given its current action and state.
+Specifically, for the CE-CPDPTW environment described earlier in this paper, these components are defined as follows: